 There is one nurse buried with the soldiers, her name is Bertha Bartlett.
-We have her picture but know little else about her.
-Our aim is to research all the soldiers and Bertha and to bring their lives back to us.
+Our long term aim is to research all the soldiers and Bertha and to bring their lives back to us.
 Our contact with the regiment and the families and the Royal Newfoundland Regimental Association has been extensive and these soldiers are now very much part of our children’s studies.

 We also took a tribute to six of our Newfoundlanders to the beautiful Tower Poppies, representing the rest of their fellow soldiers lying silently in Earlsfield.

 On Armistice Day November 11th 2015 23 year 6 pupils told the story of the Newfoundland Regiment at Burntwood School.
 The whole school assembly in total silence heard the names of soldiers, their diary entries, their personal details and their tragic end at Beaumont Hamel on the morning of July 1st 1916.
 As their Head I sat there amongst the Burntwood staff and students feeling proud of their stunning presentation and saddened by the tragic attack these soldiers faced and their inevitable death or wounding.
 Throughout this week we had Ted Blades of the Canadian Broadcasting Company with us reporting on our care for the 17 Newfoundland graves opposite our school.
-Since 2003 we have placed poppy memorials every November on each grave along with the Australians further on in the cemetery.
+Since 2003 we have placed poppy memorials every November and July 1st on each grave along with the Australians further on in the cemetery.
 Each year we have learnt more about each individual soldier.
 Ted’s latest report explains a little more about the impact it has in Canada.

 Brigadier General Overton of the Canadian High Commission met our children in person to thank them for their care of their soldiers and watched their presentation of our soldiers.
 We have also received many e mails from Canada, here is but one example: